ytstudent/Text_Classifier_with_Common_Model/README.md

 # Text_Classifier_with_LSTM

-A text-classifier with LSTM model,just for rookie like me,It's running with cpu
+A text-classifier with LSTM model, in PyTorch.It's just for rookie like me,It's running on cpu.

 About data:
     a.There are only 20 sentences in the data files because the original data is the company's business secret.The data just for you to         understand codes in "type_transforms.py".